Netflix/mantis/docs/docs/updates/gsoc2023-application-guidelines.md

 [cold]:                    ../../glossary#cold              "A cold ReactiveX Observable waits until an observer subscribes to it before it begins to emit items.
 This means the observer is guaranteed to see the whole Observable sequence from the beginning.
 This is in contrast to a hot Observable, which may begin emitting items as soon as it is created, even before observers have subscribed to it."
 [cold Observable]:         ../../glossary#cold              "A cold ReactiveX Observable waits until an observer subscribes to it before it begins to emit items.
 This means the observer is guaranteed to see the whole Observable sequence from the beginning.
 This is in contrast to a hot Observable, which may begin emitting items as soon as it is created, even before observers have subscribed to it."
 [cold Observables]:        ../../glossary#cold              "A cold ReactiveX Observable waits until an observer subscribes to it before it begins to emit items.
 This means the observer is guaranteed to see the whole Observable sequence from the beginning.
 This is in contrast to a hot Observable, which may begin emitting items as soon as it is created, even before observers have subscribed to it."
-[Mantis Community]:        https://discord.gg/bKvxTn4jRv    "Link to the Mantis Discord Community"
+[Mantis Discord]:          https://discord.gg/bKvxTn4jRv    "Link to the Mantis Discord Community"
-[Mantis GSOC2023 Projects]: https://netflix.github.io/mantis/updates/gsoc2023-ideas/ "Mantis GSOC 2023 Projects Page"
+[Mantis GSoC-2023 Projects]: https://netflix.github.io/mantis/updates/gsoc2023-ideas/ "Mantis GSOC 2023 Projects Page"
 [Mantis Issues]:           https://github.com/Netflix/mantis/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22 "Link to the Mantis Issues Page"
 [component]:               ../../glossary#component         "A Mantis Job is composed of three types of component: a Source, one or more Processing Stages, and a Sink."
 [components]:              ../../glossary#component         "A Mantis Job is composed of three types of component: a Source, one or more Processing Stages, and a Sink."